Premier League clubs have often looked to the Bundesliga for potential signings, with Manchester City the latest side to raid Germany’s top division.

 Spurs were coming off the back of a decent first season under the guidance of Mauricio Pochettino and were attempting to build on their 5th-place finish.
-Looking to add some much-needed firepower to support the goal-scoring exploits of emerging star Harry Kane, Sonny fit the bill nicely.
+Looking to add some much-needed firepower to support the goal-scoring exploits of emerging star Harry Kane, Son fit the bill nicely.

 The following season, Son started to prove his worth.
 He scored 21 goals in 47 appearances in all competitions and helped Spurs to a runners-up finish in the Premier League, finishing seven points behind eventual winners Chelsea.

 However, the 2020/21 season saw the Germany international seize a prominent role in City’s title challenge, scoring a career-best 17 goals in all competitions as Pep Guardiola’s side secured a third title in just four seasons.

-After becoming Guardiola’s first signing at the Etihad – a £20 million arrival from Borussia Dortmund – Gundogan has amassed 210 appearances in all competitions, scoring 39 goals in the process.
+After becoming Guardiola’s first signing at the Etihad – a £20 million arrival from Borussia Dortmund – Gundogan has amassed 251 appearances in all competitions, scoring 47 goals in the process.

 After Robert Lewandowski confirmed he would not be renewing his Borussia Dortmund contract back in February 2013, the Bundesliga side were on the lookout for a new star striker and secured the services of Pierre-Emerick Aubameyang from Saint-Etienne.